Code-Institute-Submissions/MS3-2/README.md

         2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
         3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.

+### Features Left to Implement

+ # Login System
+- A User Login System would open up the possibility of users being able to login and edit their uploads.

+ # Chart System
+- When enough users have submitted books to the site I would like to implement a chart system recording the most popular books using    Javascript.
+This would enhance the user experience and make the site more useful.

+ # Upload Image
+- Providing the possibility to upload an image of the book cover would make the site more visually appealing.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Friends and family members were asked to review the site to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   Hamburger icon in Navbar stretches over Hero Image on small screens.

 ## Deployment